 The Salt Lake Tribune praises Melinda Whittington for her “performances of emotional resonance along with their powerhouse vocals.”
 She makes a role debut in her home state as Tatyana in Eugene Onegin in a return to Opera Carolina and sings Juliette in Roméo et Juliette with Pensacola Opera.
 Next season, she looks forward to returning to North Carolina Opera for a role debut and to joining the roster of the Metropolitan Opera.
-Last season, she sang Ada in Higdon’s Cold Mountain, Contessa in Le nozze di Figaro with Opera Grand Rapids and Opera Carolina, her first performances of Juliette in Roméo et Juliette with Opera Birmingham, and made another roles debut as the title role of Arabella with Pittsburgh Festival Opera.
+Last season, she sang Ada in Higdon’s Cold Mountain with North Carolina Opera, Contessa in Le nozze di Figaro with Opera Grand Rapids and Opera Carolina, her first performances of Juliette in Roméo et Juliette with Opera Birmingham, and made another roles debut as the title role of Arabella with Pittsburgh Festival Opera.
 She also returned to Wolf Trap for a birthday concert celebration honoring composer John Corigliano.